 Want an American music documentary that is just plain full of great music and rare footage and not too much talking?
 Try Clive Davis: Soundtrack of Our Lives.

 News: Less than 24 hours after she dropped her new single “You Need to Calm Down,” which includes shout-outs to GLAAD and the LGBT community, she made a surprise appearance before about 100 people at the Stonewall Inn in New York’s Greenwich Village, helping to commemorate the 50th year anniversary of the Stonewall Riots.
 Watch Taylor Swift sing “Shake it Off” at the Stonewall Inn, below.
 (Is something wrong with this picture?
-Esquire can explain what seems off.)
+Esquire can explain what seems off.
+Although… Stonewall Inn thought it was worth having Swift perform.
+What’s the point in putting limits on who is allowed to care?
+But that’s just Helen Highly Clueless speaking.)